springernature/frontend-playbook/practices/house-style.md

 ### Indentation

 With regards to accessibility, we favour using `tab`s for indentation, rather than `space`s.
 Using `tab`s, every person can define their preferred _render width_ as they like.
-This also means, that we discourage setting any `tab width` settings in any shared configuration file, as that's a display thing, not a code thing.
+This also means that we discourage `tab width` settings in any shared configuration files, as that's a display thing, not a code thing.
 Please be aware that visually impaired people might depend on either a large indentation width for being able to easily detect code blocks, or on small indentation because they must use a very large font size.
 These examples are taken from [a comment on Reddit](https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/).
 At the same time, we must respect file types that demand the use of spaces for indentation, [for example YAML (`*.yml`) files](https://docs.fileformat.com/programming/yaml/#syntax), or Python with it's built-in linter.